jckli/mangaupdates-bot/README.md

 This bot utilizes a MongoDB database to store all manga lists as well as mangaupdates.com to query mangas and their RSS feed to track when new updates of mangas are released.

-> **Note**: This bot is still in development.
-There may still be some bugs, as well as many features that are coming in the future.

 ## Links

 Invite the bot [here](https://discord.com/oauth2/authorize?client_id=880694914365685781&scope=bot&permissions=268856384).